 Building Cleaning and HVAC Maintenance

 Maintaining the filtration and ventilation of a commercial HVAC system represents merely one key aspect of a comprehensive facility cleaning and maintenance plan.

 This requirement has become more urgent in the context of the Covid-19 crisis.

 Infectious viruses can also spread in the building when people move through elevators, staircases, or touch walls, fixtures, and other surfaces in common areas.

 Diligent building cleaning and janitorial services must be put in place to reduce exposure risks.

 Reliable Air Filtration System Maintenance for Your Building

-Servi-Tek provides customizable engineering and facility maintenance solutions for commercial buildings.
+Servi-Tek Facility Solutions provides customizable engineering and facility maintenance services for commercial buildings.

 Our experienced teams are properly trained and equipped to perform first-class commercial HVAC system maintenance.
 Further, we also offer electrostatic disinfection services that control bacteria and viruses.
 Call us at (866) 454-6185 to schedule a consultation today.